Computing classical modular forms: Algorithms

 \subsection{Other methods}

-We conclude by briefly indicating two few final methods in addition to the above. \begin{itemize} \item \emph{Multiplying forms of lower level}.
+We conclude by briefly indicating two other methods in addition to the above. \begin{itemize} \item \emph{Multiplying forms of lower weight}.
 We compute a presentation for the graded ring of modular forms of level $N$

 (or the same for $\Gamma_0(N)$) in terms of a finite set of generators and a Gr\"obner basis for the ideal of relations among them; see work of Voight--Zureick-Brown \cite{VZB} for an explicit description of this graded ring in terms of the genus and number of cusps for $\Gamma_1(N)$ (and more generally in terms of the signature of the uniformizing Fuchsian group) as well as further references and discussion.
-From this, one can compute for each weight $k$ a set of (leading) monomials in the generators that are a $\Q$-basis for $M_k(\Gamma_1(N))$; using fast Fourier techniques, the multiplication of these $q$-expansions allows the computation of a basis for large weights $k$ (and fixed level $N$) quite efficiently. \item \emph{Polynomial-time algorithms}.
-By work of Edixhoven--Couveignes \cite{EdixhovenCouveignes} and others, one can compute coefficients of modular forms of level $1$ in polynomial time: for example, for the modular discriminant $\Delta(q) = \sum_n \tau(n)q^n \in S_{12}(1)$, the value $\tau(p)$ for a prime $p$ can be computed in time bounded by a fixed power of $\log p$. \end{itemize}
+From this, one can compute for each weight $k$ a set of (leading) monomials in the generators that are a $\Q$-basis for $M_k(\Gamma_1(N))$.
+Using fast Fourier techniques, the multiplication of these $q$-expansions allows the computation of a basis for large weights $k$ (and fixed level $N$) quite efficiently in comparison to any of the approaches above. \item \emph{Polynomial-time algorithms}.
+By work of Edixhoven--Couveignes \cite{EdixhovenCouveignes}, Bruin \cite{Bruin}, and Mascot~\cite{Mascot}, one can compute coefficients of modular forms of level $1$ in polynomial time: for example, for the modular discriminant $\Delta(q) = \sum_n \tau(n)q^n \in S_{12}(1)$, the value $\tau(p)$ for a prime $p$ can be computed in time bounded by a fixed power of $\log p$. \end{itemize}